BloomyControls/pico-ident/README.md

 # Raspberry Pi Pico-Based System Identification

-This project uses a Raspberry Pi Pico to identify a system and store various information about the system, settable and retrievable over UART or USB.
+This project uses a Raspberry Pi Pico to identify and store various information about a system/fixture, settable and retrievable over UART or USB.
 Additionally, writing can be disabled by jumping GPIO pins 14 and 15 together (pins 19 and 20 on the board).

 ## Information Fields